-We’ve talked about hormones throughout your entire pregnancy, as they’re responsible for nearly every symptom we’ve covered.
+We’ve talked about hormones throughout your entire pregnancy, as they are responsible for, or at least have a hand in, nearly every symptom you experience.
 You’re currently right at the point where estrogen and progesterone are at their highest.
-Estrogen levels are now six times what they were before your pregnancy.
+Estrogen levels are now six times what they were before your pregnancy!

 All the hormones that have worked together to change your body and support your baby will soon begin shifting to prepare for the onset of labor.
 Near the time labor starts, progesterone will drop, oxytocin levels will rise to produce contractions, and relaxin will also increase to loosen ligaments and help relax the cervix.

 Hormone changes can make you feel like you’re on an emotional roller coaster.
 This is especially true when those hormones are paired with exhaustion, lack of sleep, and fears and excitement about huge life changes.
-Take time to rest, relax, and recharge as often as you can; this will help with the non-hormone components.
+Eat healthy foods, drink plenty of water, and take time to rest, relax, and recharge as often as you can; these things will help with some of the non-hormone components of the emotional rollercoaster.
 As for the hormones, you’ll just have to hold on and ride it out.
 Be gentle with yourself.
 Sometimes just recognizing that there’s a reason behind your emotions makes them easier to cope with.

 What if Baby is Born at 33 Weeks?

-If you were to deliver your baby now, you would likely be scared and worried and overwhelmed, and all of those feelings are understandable.
+If you were to deliver your baby now, you would likely be scared and worried and overwhelmed.
+All of those feelings are understandable.
 However, the great news is that a baby born at 33 weeks gestation has a great chance of not only surviving, but doing so without long-term complications.
 Premature babies born at 33 weeks are considered moderately preterm.
 They will likely have only a short NICU (Neonatal Intensive Care Unit) stay and few complications (5).